Day trade calls

 Day trade calls can be tricky and inconvenient, so it’s good to know how to prevent them, and what to do if you find yourself in one.

 Your day trade limit is set at the start of each trading day.
-It’s based on the amount of cash that you have in your brokerage account, as well as the maintenance requirements on the stocks that you hold overnight.
+It’s based on the amount of cash in your brokerage account and the maintenance requirements on the stocks that you hold overnight.
 In general, your day trade limit will be higher if you have more cash than stocks, or if you hold mostly stocks with low maintenance requirements.

-You can find your day trade limit in your app:
+To check your day trade limit in the app:

 You can increase your day trade limit by depositing funds, but not by selling stock.

-First, remember that you can’t receive a day trade call unless you’ve been flagged as a pattern day trader in the past 90 days.
+Remember, you can only get a day trade call if you’ve been flagged as a pattern day trader in the past 90 days and have exceeded your day trade limit.

 Once you’ve resolved your day trade call, you can resume day trading on the very next trading day.